How to Fix a Leaky Faucet

 2

-Step 2: Shut off water and plug the drain
+Step 2: Shut off the water under the sink

 Discussion for this step